TamizhanbanT/day6/README.md

-I attached previous comments and i resolved my task as per description. comments:The solution is decent.
+I ATTACCHED PREVIOUS COMMENTS AS PER COMMENTS I RECTIFIED TASKS Resubmitted task: - The solution is incomplete as per the task description.